cosmolattice/cosmolatticeweb/source/docs/code/CLcitation.md

     doi     = "10.1088/1475-7516/2026/06/087",
     eprint  = "2512.15627",
     archivePrefix = "arXiv",
+    primaryClass  = "astro-ph.CO",
     reportNumber  = "DESY-25-191"
-}

-@article{Florio:2026XXX,
-    author  = "Florio, Adrien and others",
-    title   = "{TempLat code paper (in preparation)}", journal = "in preparation",
-    year    = "2026"
-}

-% Baeza-Ballesteros:2026XYZ — CosmoLattice v2.0 code paper (reference to be finalized)
-% Florio:2026XXX — TempLat library paper (proxy key, reference to be finalized)</code></pre>
+}</code></pre>
   </section>
 </div>

 <!--
 If you also use fluids, then the previous acknowledgements should extend also to $\mathcal{C}\mathtt{osmo}\mathcal{L}\mathtt{attice}$ *version 3.0* and to the theory review $\mathtt{The~Art\text{-}III}$ (Ref. [@Figueroa_2026XYZ]), and read something like

-*"In this work we use CosmoLattice~\cite{Figueroa:2021yhd,Baeza-Ballesteros:2026XYZ,Figueroa:2026XYZ}, based on the lattice-cosmology techniques presented in~\cite{Figueroa_2020rrl,Baeza-Ballesteros:2025tme,Figueroa:2026RST}"*
+*"In this work we use CosmoLattice~\cite{Figueroa:2021yhd,Baeza-Ballesteros:2026uao,Figueroa:2026XYZ}, based on the lattice-cosmology techniques presented in~\cite{Figueroa:2020rrl,Baeza-Ballesteros:2025tme,Figueroa:2026RST}"*
 -->

 If you have added new features — new dynamics (*e.g.* new interactions), a new observable (*e.g.* a field correlator), etc. — you can also add, after the citation, a line such as: